Is telehealth legit in Australia? Exploring its legitimacy, costs, and effectiveness

 Is telehealth legitimate in Australia?

 Yes, telehealth is absolutely legitimate in Australia.
 The Australian government has supported the growth of telehealth services, especially since the start of the pandemic, by expanding Medicare benefits to cover a wide range of telehealth consultations.
 This includes general practitioners (GPs), specialists, mental health professionals, and allied health providers.
 The Australian Health Practitioner Regulation Agency (AHPRA) and other professional health organizations actively oversee the quality of telehealth services.
-Since these services are provided by qualified healthcare professionals, telehealth consultations offer a legitimate alternative to in-person visits, especially for routine follow-ups, medication reviews, mental health counselling, and health education.Consult an Online Doctor in 15 mins
+Since these services are provided by qualified healthcare professionals, telehealth consultations offer a legitimate alternative to in-person visits, especially for routine follow-ups, medication reviews, mental health counselling, and health education.Experiencing these symptoms?
+Speak with a doctor within 15 minutes.

 Is telehealth cheaper than in-person appointments in Australia?